-Earlier research has already demonstrated that AMF promote plant growth under abiotic stress conditions by mediating complex signaling pathways between the plant and the fungus.
-Plants inoculated with AMF exhibit enhanced resilience to various environmental stressors, including salinity, drought, nutrient stress, alkali stress, cold stress, and extreme temperatures.
+Earlier research demonstrated that AM fungi promote plant growth under abiotic stress conditions by mediating complex signaling pathways between plant and fungus.
+Plants inoculated with AM fungi exhibit enhanced resilience to various environmental stressors, including salinity, drought, nutrient stress, alkali stress, cold stress, and extreme temperatures.
 This increased stress tolerance translates into higher crop yields per hectare across a wide range of agricultural species [6].
-In addition to improving plant health, AMF may also indirectly influence atmospheric CO2 fixation through biogeochemical cycling, contributing to soil carbon storage-a process known as the 'sink effect'.
-Estimates suggest that that mycorrhizal mycelium sequesters 13.12 Gt CO2e each year, or about 36% of annual CO2 emissions from fossil fuels, highlighting the vital role of these fungi in global carbon dynamics and ecosystem stability [8,9].
-Given their substantial impact on both plant health and ecosystem functioning, it is crucial to examine how AMF communities, particularly AMF spores, are affected by climate change.
+In addition to improving plant health, AM fungi may also indirectly influence atmospheric CO2 fixation through biogeochemical cycling, contributing to soil carbon storage-a process known as the 'sink effect'.
+Estimates suggest that mycorrhizal mycelium sequesters 13.12 Gt CO2e each year or about 36% of annual CO2 emissions from fossil fuels, highlighting the vital role of these fungi in global carbon dynamics and ecosystem stability [8,19,20].
+Given their substantial impact on both plant health and ecosystem functioning, it is crucial to examine how AMF communities are affected by climate change.
 With climate change becoming an increasing concern, research on how shifting climatic variables impact AMF communities has become increasingly critical.

-Research has shown that AMF exhibit significant sensitivity to changing climatic parameters, which can both directly and indirectly affect their diversity, distribution, and functions within ecosystems.
-Indirect effects arise from climate-driven changes in host plants, soil properties (e.g., pH), and nutrient availability [5,10].
+Studies show that AM fungi exhibit significant sensitivity to changing climatic parameters, which can both directly and indirectly affect their diversity, distribution, and functions within ecosystems.
+Indirect effects arise from climate-driven changes in host plants, soil properties (e.g. pH), and nutrient availability [5,21].
 Although research attempts to understand the effects of altered water availability on AMF communities are more abundant compared to studies of the effects of drought, the findings remain controversial, often inconsistent, and context-dependent [5].
 Furthermore, the effects of increased rainfall on AMF diversity vary, with increases, decreases, and no change being reported [5].
-Nevertheless, both drought and increased rainfall have shown to influence AMF community composition in certain ecosystems [5].
-In contrast to increased rainfall, drought has been reported to negatively affect AMF [10].
-Further, most studies indicate that increased CO2 does not significantly affect AMF richness or diversity; however, it alters community composition, thereby changing the community structure.
+Nevertheless, both drought and increased rainfall show to influence AMF community composition in certain ecosystems [5].
+In contrast to increased rainfall, drought has been reported to negatively affect AMF [21].
+Further, most studies indicate that increased CO2 does not significantly affect AMF richness or diversity; however, it alters community composition, thereby changing community structure.
 Nevertheless, this shift is primarily driven by changes in carbon allocation to AMF, favoring Glomeraceae species while disadvantaging Gigasporaceae, rather than broader climatic factors [5].

-A critical aspect of AMF dynamics under climate change that has gained increasing attention is the role of AMF spores [11-13].
+A critical aspect of AMF dynamics under climate change that has gained increasing attention is the role of AMF spores [22-24].
 Research suggests that in cold and temperate climates, higher temperatures promote AMF colonization.
-As reproductive units, spores enable AMF to establish contact with plant roots, which is essential for their survival, particularly in harsh environmental conditions, such as drought or extreme temperatures [14, 15].
-AMF spores can remain dormant in the soil until favorable conditions trigger their germination, allowing them to colonize plant roots when conditions are optimal [16].
-Consequently, seasonal climatic variations that influence host plant phenology can affect the timing of root colonization and thereby nutrient exchange, ultimately impacting plant health and ecosystem productivity [17].
-With projected temperature increases by 2040, enhanced CO2 assimilation and transport to roots may delay AMF dormancy onset [18].
-Yet these effects are taxon-dependent.
-Research has shown that spores of Glomeraceae species are often more resilient to environmental stressors, such as elevated CO2, which suggests their potential to become more dominant in future climate [11].
-Thus, climate change could alter the temporal dynamics of AMF, making it crucial to understand these shifts in order to predict their future ecological roles in soil ecosystems and their potential implications for agricultural practices in a changing climate.
+As reproductive units, spores enable AM fungi to establish contact with plant roots, which is essential for their survival, particularly in harsh environmental conditions, such as drought or extreme temperatures [24,25].
+AMF spores can remain dormant in the soil until favorable conditions trigger their germination, allowing them to colonize plant roots when conditions are optimal [26].
+Consequently, seasonal climatic variations that influence host plant phenology can affect the timing of root colonization and thereby nutrient exchange, ultimately impacting plant health and ecosystem productivity [27].
+With projected temperature increases by 2040, enhanced CO2 assimilation and transport to roots [28] may delay AMF dormancy onset.
+Yet these effects are taxon-dependent, as research has shown that spores of Glomeraceae species are often more resilient to environmental stressors, such as elevated CO2, which suggests their potential to become more dominant in future climate [22].
+Thus, climate change could alter the temporal dynamics of AMF, making it crucial to understand these phenological shifts in order to predict their future ecological roles in soil ecosystems and their potential implications for agricultural practices in a changing climate.